Logo

 9.

-Benny Morris completed his undergraduate studies in history at the Hebrew University of Jerusalem and received a doctorate in modern European history from the University of Cambridge.
+Benny Morris completed a BA in modern European history from the Hebrew University of Jerusalem and then received a doctorate in modern European history from the University of Cambridge in 1977.

 10.